Jill Justin: Northern Illinois Huskies

 The Huskies entered their first Women's College World Series and it also would be Justin-Coffel's only appearance.
 The team was eliminated by the eventual champions the UCLA Bruins on May 27; she had a double and two walks in two games.
 For that World Series, Justin-Coffel was awarded the NSC Offensive MVP title.

 For her final season with the Huskies, Justin-Coffel was awarded with all-season honors as a 1989 First Team All-American and received her second All-North Star selection.
 Achieving a .443 average, it was the first occasion a Division I player had hit .400 or better in all four eligible seasons of play.
 For the Huskies, Justin-Coffel held all the top seasons averages and she also surpassed Yvette Cannon (George Mason Patriots) for the batting crown in all Division I capacities where at least two seasons of 250 at-bats were played.
 Her career best RBI total was also a new school record, while her on-base and triples were and still do rank top-5, and she led the NCAA in slugging percentage with another career best.
 These would help her to a second conference batting Triple Crown.

 Justin-Coffel claims career records in average, RBIs, hits, home runs, triples, doubles, slugging and on base percentages; she is second in runs for the Huskies.
 In the NCAA, she posted the best slugging percentage and still ranks in the top-20 for a career.

 Post-NIU

 Justin-Coffel was invited to join Team USA and proceeded to win gold at the World and Pan-American championships between 1990 and 1995.
 She also auditioned for the 1996 Atlanta Olympics.

-The former Huskie also played during the summer season for the Connecticut Brakettes from 1999-2004 and set all-time team records for RBIs, home runs and doubles.
+The former Huskie also played during the summer season for the Connecticut Brakettes from 1999 to 2004 and set all-time team records for RBIs, home runs and doubles.
 On August 24, 2001, Justin-Coffel "singled to drive" in the winning run for the National A.S.A.
-Championship, in which the Brakettes won 2-1.
+Championship, in which the Brakettes won 2–1.

 In 1994, Justin-Coffel was inducted into the NIU Athletics Hall of Fame and, in 2002, was inducted a second time alongside her 1988 teammates.
 Justin-Coffel was also inducted into the Harold L. Richards High School's Hall of Fame on September 24, 2006.

 As of 2006, Justin-Coffel worked as a physical education (PE) instructor in Illinois state.